 The floral array is a solitary 2 to 3 inch high flower on a tall stalk, held well above the leaves.

 The flowers are of two types.
 There are 4 to 12 yellow ray florets with rays that are ovate to elliptic in shape and hang downward.
 These are sterile.
-The yellow rays are not as long the central cone.
+The yellow rays are not as long the central cone is high.
 The rays can also have a reddish-brown color.
 When the rays have this alternate color it is sometimes called "Mexican Hat".
 The central cone, which elongates with age, has 200 to 400+ disc florets that have greenish-yellow tubular corollas that shade to brown or purple at the outside tip as they mature.
 These are fertile and bisexual.
 The lip of the corolla tube is 5 lobed.
 The style branches at the tip, below which and arranged up against the style are the 5 stamens whose anthers are yellowish at pollen maturity, turning dark brown thereafter.
 Style and anthers are exserted from the corolla throat when the floret opens.
 The outside base of the flower head has two series of floral bracts (phyllaries), an inner series that are ovate to lanceolate in shape and an outer series of 5 to 14 (usually matching the number of rays) that are linear and much longer than the inner ones.
 Both series have fine hair.

 Seed: Fertile florets produce a dry seed (a cypsela), rounded on one side, angled on the others, 1.2–3 × 1.2–2 mm, that has one or two tooth-like projections at the tip.
 These seeds are shaken loose by the wind.
 Seeds require 30 days of cold stratification for germination.